-The foot operated parking brake is positioned below the lower left corner of the instrument panel.
-To apply the parking brake, push the parking brake pedal down and then remove your foot from the pedal.
-To release the parking brake, push down on the parking brake pedal and then release.
+The foot operated parking brake is located below the lower left corner of the instrument panel.
+To apply the park brake, firmly push the park brake pedal fully.
+To release the parking brake, press the park brake pedal a second time and let your foot up as you feel the brake disengage.